Support Safe Snowmobiling!

 – Conduct a general visual inspection your snowmobile to ensure the skis, track, suspension, steering, etc. is all secure and in good working order.

-– Sometimes things freeze up so cycle all of the controls (throttle, brake, shut off switch, etc.) to confirm proper range of travel and freedom of movement before starting the engine.
+– Sometimes things freeze up so cycle all of the controls to confirm proper range of travel and freedom of movement before starting the engine.

 – Make sure your snowmobile has a working headlight, tail light and brake light.